Melk Abbey: History

 The abbey was founded in 1089 when Leopold II, Margrave of Austria gave one of his castles to Benedictine monks from Lambach Abbey.
-A monastic school, the Stiftsgymnasium Melk, was founded in the twelfth century, and the monastic library soon became renowned for its extensive manuscript collection.
-The monastery's scriptorium was also a major site for the production of manuscripts.
+A monastic school, a forerunner of the Stiftsgymnasium Melk, was founded in the twelfth century, and the monastic library soon became renowned for its extensive manuscript collection and production, many of them contain musical compositions.
 In the fifteenth century the abbey became the centre of the Melk Reform movement which reinvigorated the monastic life of Austria and Southern Germany.

 Today's Baroque abbey was built between 1702 and 1736 to designs by Jakob Prandtauer.
-Particularly noteworthy are the abbey church with frescos by Johann Michael Rottmayr and the library with countless medieval manuscripts, including a famed collection of musical manuscripts, and frescos by Paul Troger.
+Particularly noteworthy are the abbey church with frescos by Johann Michael Rottmayr and Paul Troger.
+In the later eighteenth century, Abbey of Melk became a center of Enlightenment thought and social exchange; there was even a Masonic lodge there, since a number of monks were Freemasons.

-Due to its fame and academic stature, Melk managed to escape dissolution under Emperor Joseph II when many other Austrian abbeys were seized and dissolved between 1780 and 1790.
-The abbey managed to survive other threats to its existence during the Napoleonic Wars, and also in the period following the Anschluss in 1938, when the school and a large part of the abbey were confiscated by the state.
+Due to its fame and academic stature, the Benedictine monastery Melk managed to escape dissolution under Emperor Joseph II when many other Austrian abbeys were seized and dissolved between 1780 and 1790.
+Today the Danube between Linz and Vienna is renowned for the numerous medieval and modern buildings along the river banks.
+The abbey also survived threats to its existence during the Napoleonic Wars and in the period following the Anschluss in 1938, when the school and a large part of the abbey were confiscated by the state.
 The school was returned to the abbey after the Second World War and now serves nearly 900 pupils of both sexes.

 Since 1625 the abbey has been a member of the Austrian Congregation, now within the Benedictine Confederation.

-In his novel The Name of the Rose, Umberto Eco named one of the protagonists "Adso of Melk" as a tribute to the abbey and its famous library.

-Among its alumni was the nineteenth-century Austrian dramatist and short-story writer, Friedrich Halm.

-Melk Abbey is also the metaphorical climax ("a peak in a mountain range of discovery") of Patrick Leigh Fermor's autobiographical account of his walking tour across pre-WW II Europe in A Time of Gifts, which includes a description of the abbey at that time.
+In his novel The Name of the Rose, Umberto Eco named one of the medieval protagonists "Adso of Melk" as a tribute to the famous abbey.
+Melk Abbey is also the metaphorical climax ("a peak in a mountain range of discovery") of Patrick Leigh Fermor's autobiographical account of his walking tour across Europe in A Time of Gifts.

 The abbey is part of Wachau Cultural Landscape, a World Heritage Site.

 Restoration efforts

 The first fire at Melk Abbey and its invaluable library was in 1297.
 This left the structures destroyed.
-This fire, plague and famine led to the “Melk Reform” movement in the early fifteenth century.
-Most of the manuscripts Melk is famous for housing were saved by Monks.
-During the 1683 Turkish invasion, the Melk Abbey also suffered devastation.
+Most of the manuscripts Melk is famous for housing were saved by monks.
+During the 1683 Turkish invasion, the Melk Abbey also suffered severe damages.